isomerpages/psd-psw/index.md

       title: Theme for 2024
       id: infobar
-      description: "As public officers, we have one enduring purpose: to improve the lives of Singaporeans and make a difference today for tomorrow."
+      description: "As public officers, we have one enduring purpose: to improve the lives of Singaporeans.
+Make a difference for tomorrow through innovation, growth and care."
   - infopic:
       title: PUBLIC SERVICE WEEK
       subtitle: about